Joshua-Clegg/Joshua-Clegg/README.md

 I am a data scientist coming from a pharmaceutical background hoping to develop my career in tech.
 I possess skills in data analysis, data visualisation, forecasting and providing key insights into data.
 I have over 5 years of experience with Excel and have proficiency with SQL and python for data analysis and visualisation.
 I am also skilled in using machine learning techniques such as supervised and unsupervised learning to create key data models that provide significant insight.
 My educational background is in STEM, graduating with a 2:1 in my double major degree which focused on Computer Science and Chemistry.
-I have completed a highly intensive Data Science Bootcamp sponsored by the Dfe and have received certification as a data scientist from a Russell Group University and HyperionDev the bootcamp provider, I seek to put the skills I learned from it to delve into an appropriate tech role.
+I have completed a highly intensive Data Science Bootcamp sponsored by the Dfe and have received certification as a data scientist from a Russell Group University and HyperionDev, the bootcamp provider.
+I seek to put the skills I learned from it to delve into an appropriate tech role.

 ## Skills
 1. Python(Pandas, Seaborn, Matplotlib etc.)